 Don’t expect landing pages or that ConvertBox can host your ConvertBox on their URL.

 You must have a website of some sort to use ConvertBox.

-While this isn’t necessarily a con because it was never a selling point, other lead generation tools offer this feature.
+While this isn’t necessarily a con because it was never a selling point, some page builders come with native popup features.

-Therefore, I thought it was necessary to mention this ConvertBox review.
+Therefore, I thought it was necessary to mention it in this ConvertBox review.

 Lead Stats Could Be Better

 While I have no gripes with the information that ConvertBox already gives me, some will want more information.

 There is no page-by-page data.